Could your bleeding or other symptoms be due to hereditary factor X deficiency?

 How Do I Know if I Have Factor X Deficiency?

 Talk with your doctor if you think you may have factor X deficiency.
-Your doctor may ask about your symptoms, medical history, and family history of bleeding problems.
-A simple blood test is all that is needed to determine if you have hereditary factor X deficiency.
+Your doctor may ask about your symptoms, medical history, and family history of bleeding problems, and offer lab testing to diagnose your condition.

 Help your doctor help you.

-- Show the questions and answers to your doctor.
+- Save and print, or email the questions and answers to show your doctor.

 - Ask your doctor about getting tested for bleeding disorders.